varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 vcl_fetch
   Called after a document has been successfully retrieved from the backend.

-  The vcl_fetch subroutine may terminate with one of the following keywords:
+  The vcl_fetch subroutine may terminate with calling return() with one of the following keywords:

   error code [reason]
     Return the specified error code to the client and abandon the request.